HearthSim/kettle-design/README.md

 ## Quickstart

 The schemas are organized in a way the Kettle IRI is laid out.
 Read [Kettle Home](https://github.com/HearthSim/kettle-design/wiki/1.-Kettle-Home) and [Kettle IRI](https://github.com/HearthSim/kettle-design/wiki/2.-Kettle-IRI) for an explanation about the philosophies for defining the protocol.
 Both pages contain elaborate explanations to properly identify any piece of data communicated through the protocol.

-### definitions folder
+### schemas/definitions folder

 Contains schemas to explicitly define higher-level constructs in context of HearthStone.
 These schemas are re-used multiple times accross different Kettle payloads.

-### enums folder
+### schemas/enums folder

 Contains schemas which explicitly define enumerations to force specific values for some properties.
 These schemas are re-used multiple times accross different Kettle payloads.

-### types folder
+### schemas/types folder

 Contains structural information of each Kettle payload.

-The most important one is `kettle:types/payload`, which translates to `/types/payload.json` relative to the repository location.
+The most important one is `kettle:types/payload`, which translates to `/schemas/types/payload.json` relative to the repository location.
 Every Kettle payload has the structure defined by that schema.
 This structure defines exactly two properties;

 - type